 6.39.1 Applicability to language

+The memory leak vulnerability documented in ISO/IEC TR24772-1:2019 clause 6.39 exists in C++, unless the programmer takes steps to avoid it.

 C++ uses destructors, and a pattern called Resource Acquisition Is Initialization (RAII) which performs recovery of resources.
 Destructors (and therefore memory and resource releases) are deterministically ordered with respect to other events on their thread.
 Object destructors will not be called

 When an unhandled exception escapes its thread of execution